Would you like to get a French country look for your house? Here’s how to do shabby chic sustainably and cheaply!

 By Jaqueline Rose

-Shabby Chic was possibly the most common interior design for most French country houses by default–the French rarely throw out anything functional just because it’s ‘old’–but over the last few decades, the style has spread throughout the world, becoming a favourite with those who prefer their chic to be more casual than carefully constructed.
+Shabby Chic was possibly the most common interior design for most French country houses by default: the French rarely throw out anything functional just because it’s ‘old’!
+But over the last few decades, this interior design style has spread throughout the world, becoming a favourite with those who prefer their chic to be more casual than carefully constructed.

 Doing shabby chic sustainably is much easier than you’d think!